 This requires a purchase of AyeTides or AyeTides XL app.
 An internet connection is initially required to load the of stations.
 Once stations are downloaded, AyeTides can be used off line.

-- Open AyeTides: Tapping on this item will switch to the AyeTides or AyeTides XL (if installed) in order to view tidal information.
-The current position in the chart display is given to AyeTides so it will show tidal stations in you area.
+- Open AyeTides: Tapping this item switches to the AyeTides or AyeTides XL (if installed) in order to view tidal information.
+The current position in the chart display is given to AyeTides so it shows tidal stations in you area.
 When done, you can press the back button in AyeTides to return to SEAiq.

 - Select Stations: A Variable Range Marker is used to identify the area where you want stations data downloaded.
-Every station contained within the VRM will be attempted to be downloaded.
+Every station contained within the VRM is attempted to be downloaded.

 - Update Stations: Press the Update button to begin downloading station data.

 - Status: Status of downloaded stations.
 You can view the download status for all stations here.

 - Erase Downloaded Data: Press the ERASE button to erase all downloaded prediction data.